IABTechLab/uid2docs/docs/getting-started/gs-opt-out.md

 For example, if a user opts out of a publisher's site, but has not opted out of UID2, the publisher should not generate a UID2 token for that user.

-Consumers can always opt out of UID2 completely in the [Transparency and Control Portal](https://www.transparentadvertising.com/).
+Consumers can always opt out of UID2 being used to show them personalized ads, in the [Transparency and Control Portal](https://www.transparentadvertising.com/).
 Choose email address or phone number, enter the data, and follow the prompts.

 :::tip
 To opt out both your email address and your phone number, do them one at a time.